 In the photo below, I’m using the Lumie as a reading lamp.
 I like that you can use wake-up lights this way, as it means you don’t need a separate reading lamp on the bedside table.

-In the next photo, you can see the middle of the sunset and sunrise color transition.
+In the next photo, you can see one of the warm orange/red hues the sunset and sunrise colour transition.

 Pros